 11. A Night Expedition to North Hobart

 After a long day on the Tasman Peninsula, we decided to go in a slightly different direction for dinner.
-We walked to the strip of shops and restaurants along Elizabeth Street.
+We walked to the strip of shops and restaurants along Elizabeth Street in Hobart.
 Admittedly, it was pretty quiet up there on a Sunday night and we swiftly crossed the street when we suddenly saw a possum walking towards us in the dark!
-However, we were soon rewarded with a fine meal at the newly opened Roaring Grill.
+However, we were soon rewarded with a fine meal at the Roaring Grill.
 After a pair of seafood starters, our main (salmon skewers) arrived in dramatic fashion.

 12. Mt.
 Field National Park